Tomayto, Tomahto: Career Growth vs. Career Development

 Cost and time reduction

-Putting out a notice about a job opportunity within the organization costs next-to-nothing and offers employees a chance to move upwards in their own company.
+Putting out a notice about a job opportunity within the organization costs next to nothing and offers employees a chance to move upwards in their own company.
 Plus, the vetting process is handled by existing staff who likely know the applicants and after removing any biases, can offer help with understanding if they’re right for the job.

 On the other hand, hiring externally requires recruiters, background checkers, and advertising costs, which all take time to coordinate.
 Finding the right employee today is also increasingly difficult, even with The Great Resignation going on – many people are choosing not to go back to work for the time being, while others are being more selective in choosing their next position.